sarkaaa/help-scripts/README.md

 # About
-Scripts for easy install/setup SW!
+Scripts for easy install/setup SW.